Point vortex dynamics in three-dimensional ageostrophic balanced flows: Properties of point vortex dynamics

 The relative magnitudes of the AG and QG vortex speeds, $|\bu_1^s|/|\bu_0|$ scales as $\Ro\Gamma/{|\bx_1-\bx_2|^3}$.
 Thus, as the vortex separation grows, the AG velocity decays much faster than the QG velocity.

 Opposite sign 2d and QG vortices with $\Gamma_1 = - \Gamma_2$, called hetons in the oceanographic context, propagate along straight lines.
 Due to the dependence of the AG velocity on $\Gamma^2$, the two vortices no longer have the same horizontal velocity and they travel in circles, similar to opposite-sign unequal magnitude vortices in 2d and QG, with a radius of curvature that scales as $1/\Ro$ (figure \ref{fig:Heton}).
+The heton curvature breaks the cyclone-anticyclone anti-symmtery.
+If the symmetry held, switching the signs of the circulations of the heton's component vortices would cause the heton to rotate in the opposite direction.
+However, as the curvature is caused only by the AG contribution, the direction of curvature is the same regardless of which component vortex is positive and which is negative,